fornililab/dfs/README.md

-# DFS
+﻿# DFS

-The **D**ouble **F**orce **S**canning (**DFS**) is a computational method to predict compensatory mutations in proteins.
-The effect of mutations are represented by forces calculated using Linear Response Theory on Anisotropic Network Models (ANM).
+**D**ouble **F**orce **S**canning (**DFS**) is a computational method to

-Given a Pathogenic Mutation (PM) all the residues in the protein are scanned to identify secondary sites for candidate Compensatory Mutations (CM).
-For each pair of residues (PM and secondary site) a rescuability score R is calculated.
+predict rescue sites in proteins.

-Secondary sites with positive values of R indicate a putative compensatory effect.
-Finally for each secondary site a comprehensive value of Compensatory Power (CP) is calculated.
-Residues can be ranked according to their CP.
+DFS uses external forces applied to (first-site,second-site) pairs of residues to mimic the effect of a pathogenic mutation (first site) and a candidate rescue mutation (second site).
+The effect of forces on the protein structure is calculated using the Linear Response Theory combined with the Anisotropic Network Model.
+The compensatory effect is quantified through a rescuability index, which is > 0 when the structural perturbation induced by the forces at the two sites is smaller than the one produced by a single force at the first site.
+The rescuability indices of a given second site are combined to generate an overall estimate of its compensatory power, which can be used to predict if the residue is a rescue site.

 ## Availability